 Universal Studios Store

-There is no better place to pick up souvenirs from your trip to Universal Studios than the expansive Universal Studios Store located on the edge of CityWalk.
+There is no better place to pick up some Universal Studios Orlando souvenirs than at the expansive Universal Studios Store which is located on the edge of CityWalk.

 Places For Kids To Eat At CityWalk